 INTRODUCING IA8508 - THE WORLD'S FIRST CONTEXT-AWARE, MACHINE LEARNING OPTIMIZED AUDIO PROCESSORLEARN MORE

-Today, the human voice is becoming the new user interface to communicate with machines.
-The rise of voice interaction with computers has opened up many of the devices that were previously not open to rich human interaction.
-Recent developments such as smart speakers (Amazon Echo, Google Home, etc.), light bulbs, thermostats, etc. are able to interact by voice commands.
-Despite the voice becoming a new user interface challenges remain because of the complexity of voice interactions.
-A machine’s ability to recognize human voice accurately in the right context depends upon different noise conditions, distance from the machine, clarity and loudness of the human voice, and many other issues that make the interaction unreliable and unnatural today.
+Human voice is becoming the new user interface to communicate with machines.
+The rise of voice interaction with computers and mobile phones has opened up many of the devices that were previously not open to rich human interaction.
+Recent developments such as smart speakers (Amazon Echo, Google Home), light bulbs, thermostats, etc. are able to interact by voice commands.
+Despite the voice becoming a new user interface, challenges remain because of the complexity of voice interactions.
+A machine’s ability to recognize human voice accurately in the right context depends upon different noise conditions, distance from the machine, clarity and loudness of the human voice, and many other issues that make the interaction unreliable and unnatural.

 Knowles is solving this problem launching the world’s first context aware, machine learning optimized, audio processor, IA8508.
 Because of the complexity and diversity of voice interactions, Knowles has adopted the open architecture approach for the IA8508 and the previously announced, IA610.
 This enables algorithm, Automatic Speech Recognition (ASR), and Natural Language Understanding (NLU) companies to run their code on Knowles’ powerful hardware platform for a natural and frictionless user experience.